 Alright, let’s get to it!
 From worst to first, here’s my ranking of the months to visit Walt Disney World.

 July is the one month that all schools across America can agree on to have a summer break.
 With that in mind, July has historically been the most crowded month at WDW.
 Adding to the bad news, the weather is also sweltering.
 The heat and humidity make showering a moot point since you’ll likely be drenched in sweat within half an hour of stepping outside.
 There are a few positives to consider.
 Outside of the Fourth of July holiday, the parks won’t be quite as busy and if you are there on the Fourth then there will be special entertainment!
 Over the last few years, summers have become less busy at Walt Disney World and I’m interested to see if that trend will continue.
 If it does then going in July (or the summer) isn’t quite as painful as it used to be.
+For now, we’ll keep the park at the bottom but I’m not sure we can consider July to be the busiest month at this point.

-August is very similar to July, especially the first three weeks of the month.
+August is very similar to July, especially the first two weeks of the month.
 In fact, it can be even hotter.
 Why it ranks above July is because the last week or two, leading into Labor Day, is fairly dead and a decent time to travel there if you can handle the heat.
 Food & Wine Festival at Epcot generally gets going during August.
 I’d certainly stay away from the first few weeks in the month though.

 Stay away from Columbus Day and Thanksgiving and then November is a wonderful time to visit.
 The temperatures are low, Christmas décor is going up, Food & Wine is ongoing before giving way to Festival of the Holidays and crowd levels are some of the lowest that you’ll find throughout the year.
 The problem is that Columbus Day and Thanksgiving both take up a week each so there’s not much wiggle room.
 All this said, the week prior to Thanksgiving is one of the best weeks of the year to visit.